2017 – Bob Bolton (NSW)

-Danny Spooner’s passion is the expression of British and Australian culture through folk music.
-Influenced by the likes of Declan Affley, Martyn Wyndham-Read and Margret RoadKnight, Danny developed his craft and soon understood the importance of the social context of folk song.
-He has appeared at every major folk festival in Australia, at which he has given a vast range of workshops on aspects of folk songs of Britain and Australia.
-His passion is getting people singing and he has inspired and encouraged many to develop their singing craft.
-Described as ‘a living national treasure’, Danny Spooner can make traditional music seem new, and make new songs seem old.
+Danny Spooner expressed British and Australian culture through folk music.
+Influenced by the likes of Declan Affley, Martyn Wyndham-Read and Margret RoadKnight, Danny developed his craft with a keen understanding of the importance of the social context of folk song.
+He has appeared at every major folk festival in Australia, presenting a vast range of workshops on aspects of the folk songs of Britain and Australia.
+During his lifetime Danny was described as ‘a living national treasure’.

-Phyl Lobl began writing and performing songs in the late sixties as Phyl Vinnicombe Larrikin records used Phyl’s talents on several LPs before releasing ‘On My Selection ‘ followed by ‘Broadmeadow Thistle’ consisting almost entirely of Phyl’s compositions.
+Phyl Lobl began writing and performing songs in the late sixties as Phyl Vinnicombe.
+Larrikin records used Phyl’s talents on several LPs before releasing ‘On My Selection ‘ followed by ‘Broadmeadow Thistle’ consisting almost entirely of Phyl’s compositions.
 Phyl was the first artist to take part in the Folk Touring Circuit initiated by the National Folk Trust.
 An appointment to the Music Board of the Australia Council resulted in improved funding for folk music and recognition and funding that led to the National Folk Festival moving to Canberra.
-Phyl’s work has continued over the years and she is still active in championing folk music and encouraging and nurturing young musicians.

 Ted describes himself as an old bushy who lives in Alice Springs in the centre of Australia.
 Fascinated by Australian history from an early age he has spent the last 40 years writing and recording songs, filming and writing about the Australian people who, for him, represent the real ethos of tis country.
 Ted Egan has been a regular performer at the National Folk Festival and many others around the country.